 A playlist is a collection of videos that are grouped together for playback in a Video Cloud player.
 There are two types of playlists available:

 - Manual playlists - To create a manual playlist, you manually select a group of videos to be played and arrange them in the desired order.
 The order in which videos are played can be changed in manual playlists at any time by dragging and dropping the videos into the correct order.

-- Smart playlists - To create a smart playlist, you create a rule based on tags to define which videos appear in the playlist.
+- Smart playlists - To create a smart playlist, you create a rule based upon parameters to define which videos appear in the playlist.
 You can also order the videos and set the maximum number of videos to include.
-As videos are uploaded and tagged, if they match the rule, they are automatically added to the playlist.
+As videos are uploaded, if they match the rule, they are automatically added to the playlist.